NicholusMuwonge/HDTV-React/dh-epg/README.md

-Url Shortner

-This is a URL shortnening App.
-I created it Via The FrontEnd Mentor with a key objective of learning React Hooks and Minimalist Designing.
+EPG GRID

+This is a simple simple clone of a native tv show application

 ```
-A demo can be found via https://re-short.herokuapp.com/
+A demo can be found via https://epg-grid.herokuapp.com/

 ```

+How to set it up:

+- run npm i
+- cd into dh-epg
+- run npm start.